 On this episode:

-- Fernando Bizzarro is a Ph.D.
-Student in Political Science at Harvard’s Department of Government.
+- Fernando Bizzarro is a Ph.D. researcher in Political Science at Harvard’s Department of Government.
 His research is focused on the nature, the causes, and the consequences of political institutions, particularly on political parties, regimes, and their impacts on human and economic development.

 - Filipe Campante is an associate professor at the Johns Hopkins University School of Advanced International Studies.
 He is interested in political economy, development economics, and urban/regional issues.
 His research looks at what constrains politicians and policymakers beyond formal checks and balances: cultural norms, institutions, media, political protest.